 This benefit provides tuition assistance for employees, spouses, and dependent children who study at Drexel University or the Drexel University College of Medicine.
 Please note that some programs and schools are not eligible for tuition remission, including the College of Medicine MD Program, the School of Law JD programs, the Executive MBA and MBA Online programs.

-For more information about tuition remission, visit the tuition remission page for Drexel University employees or the tuition remission page for Drexel College of Medicine employees.
+For more information about tuition remission, visit the tuition remission page for Drexel University employees.

-This competitive scholarship program provides tuition assistance for the dependents of up to 4 full-time faculty and 4 professional staff (with at least 7 consecutive years of full time service) who study at one of the colleges or universities in the Tuition Exchange Program.
+This competitive scholarship program provides tuition assistance for the dependents of up to six full-time faculty and six professional staff (with at least seven consecutive years of full time service) who study at one of the colleges or universities in the Tuition Exchange Program.
 Scholarships are awarded to those faculty and professional staff members with the most seniority.

 For more information about tuition exchange, visit the Tuition Exchange page.